rettichschnidi/plan-b-tools/README.md

 ./survey.py --scan wlp3s0 Büro
 ```

-`wlp3s0` is the WiFi interface to use, `Büro` the location of my Notebook.
+`wlp3s0` is the WiFi interface to use, `Büro` is the location of my Notebook.

 ### Displaying Results ###